 In addition to direct economic benefits beginning around 2030, the transportation decarbonization policies could also lead to health, equity and environmental justice, and workforce and labor benefits.

 Health: Transportation is a major cause of local air pollution, as well as climate change.
 Particulate matter harms lungs and hearts, while nitrogen oxide compounds contribute to ozone pollution and other health impacts.
 The report found that cleaner heavy-duty vehicles would significantly reduce pollution in many of the state’s most vulnerable communities.
-The health benefits of reducing local pollution will grow with the deployment of clean transportation technologies and could translate to more than $25 billion in savings in 2045.
+The health benefits of reducing local pollution will grow with the deployment of clean transportation technologies and could translate to more than $5 billion in savings in 2030 and up to $35 billion in 2045.